The IPOPIF is governed by an independent and autonomous Board of Trustees.

 Plan Administrator Foster & Foster, Inc.

-General Legal Counsel Jacobs Burns Orlove & Hernandez, LLP
+Fiduciary Legal Counsel Jacobs Burns Orlove & Hernandez, LLP

 Governmental Liaison VISION M.A.I.
 Consulting

 General Investment Consultant